Edward Adeane: Career

-When Adeane tried to plan a tour of Australia in 1984, he was accused of trying to manipulate State elections in Victoria for political purposes.
+When Adeane tried to plan a tour of Australia in 1984, he was accused of manipulating State elections in Victoria for political purposes.
 In attempting to distance the Premier, Adeane was quoted in the Daily Mirror and other newspapers.

-Adeane resigned after disagreements and accusations that he was taking decisions without consulting the prince, and having too much of the 'old school tie' about him.
-However Adeane found that the prince invariably did the opposite of what he was advised.
-An almost unprecedented state of affairs materialised on 19 March 1985, when the press were invited into Buckingham Palace to discuss relations.
-Evidently the last straw for Adeane he resigned on 31 March 1985.
-He was appointed Extra Equerry to the Prince of Wales from 1985, and appointed Commander of the Royal Victorian Order.
-He represented the Prince at Royal Household memorial services – and returned to practice at the Bar.
-His departure commenced a period of instability in royal sinecures, including the Queen's annus horribilis, with several private secretaries coming and going in short order.
-He was replaced by Sir John Riddell.
+Adeane resigned on 31 March 1985 after disagreements and accusations that he was making decisions without consulting the prince and had too much of the 'old school tie' about him.
+He was appointed Extra Equerry to the Prince of Wales in 1985 and appointed Commander of the Royal Victorian Order.
+He represented the Prince at Royal Household memorial services and returned to practice at the Bar.
+Sir John Riddell succeeded him.

-In popular culture

-Adeane is portrayed on-screen in the Netflix original series The Crown by actor Richard Goulding.